Industrial Applications for Dissimilar Metal Welding

 The shipping industry, as it also involves the creation of products similar to that in the aerospace and automotive industry, also makes heavy use of aluminium alloys too.
 The most common use of this is for the joining of aluminium to the hull of ships, which is originally constructed from steel.

 The electronics industry is one that has seen huge growth in recent years, given the almost unstoppable rise in the number of electronics products that we now use every single day.
-Dissimilar metal welding finds great use in this industry for applications such as the manufacturing of batteries, fine wires, fuel cells and even medical devices.
+Dissimilar metal welding finds great use in the electronics industry for applications such as the manufacturing of batteries – (including Lithium-ion batteries), fine wires, fuel cells and even medical devices.

 Just as the process is used for the various electronics in our home, it’s also used for other appliances too such as heat exchangers, boilers and liquid metal reactors.